whyredfire/pixelos-blog/docs/guides/HowToRoot.md

 ## Rooting

-:::info Before we start
+:::Prerequisites
-Instructions are written assuming you have an unlocked Bootloader device running PixelOS with PixelOS Recovery Installed.
-However, overall procedure should be similar.
+Instructions are written assuming you have a device with an unlocked bootloader running PixelOS with PixelOS Recovery installed.

 Commands can be run on Windows CMD, PowerShell, Bash, MacOS Terminal.